Unfair Overdraft Fees TD Bank Canada

 Lawyers for Canadian Unfair Overdraft Charges

 Essentially, when a bank re-orders a customer’s debits to maximize their overdraft fees, the consumer is charged more fees than they would have if the bank processed the transactions in the order in which they occurred.
-At Morgan and Morgan, it is our belief that TD Bank and other banks in Canada are engaging in these unfair overdraft practices.
+At Morgan & Morgan, it is our belief that TD Bank and other banks in Canada are engaging in these unfair overdraft practices.
 If you suspect you have been subjected to unfair transaction sorting, please contact us today for more information on your potential legal rights.